FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+If the standard deviation is large in comparison to the mean, then we know that perhaps the labels should have been organized better.

 ### Feature 8: Issues per user
 Commits are one way of measuring participation, measuring how involved a user was in the issues is another way of measuring participation.